 Online grocery sales make up a niche market where two trends converge.
 Private-label products are a major force in brick-and-mortar supermarkets, but will they make the jump online?
 Progressive Grocer noted that despite its seemingly limitless expansion plans, Amazon has been tentative in introducing own-brand foods.
 It offers Wickedly prime and Happy Belly lines of goods, which together comprise a mere 124 items.
 Other verticals, such as apparel, have thousands of private-label products in them.
 Perhaps following the acquisition of Whole Foods, Amazon’s own-brand foods seem unnecessary.

 Committing to High-Quality Packaging

-When your e-commerce brand is ready to expand into putting out items under its name, you shouldn't skimp on the packaging.
-The labels will have to look good in photographs, as this medium is the way your audience will encounter them on your website.
-While the long-term success of the brand may be tied to word of mouth and customer reviews, great-looking labels can win shoppers over in the moment when they have to choose between the house brand and a third-party offering.
+When your e-commerce brand is ready to expand into putting out items under its name, you shouldn’t skimp.
+On the packaging.
+The labels will have to look good in photographs.
+As this medium is the way your audience will encounter them on your website.
+While the long-term success of the brand may be tie to word.
+Of mouth and customer reviews, great-looking labels can win shoppers over in the moment.
+When they have to choose between the house brand and a third-party offering.

 Check out Argon Technology’s U.S. site and Canadian page to see a great selection of label printers for your business.